alurm/constructions/README.md

 ## Unit

-This type exists because it’s value and type is unique.
+This type exists because its value and type is unique.

 Haskell example (`()` is the unit): `putStrLn :: String -> IO ()`.

 ## Nil

-This type exists because it’s value is different.
+This type exists because its value is different.
 Sometimes putting it somewhere causes an error.

 ## Blank